 F. Mailing Lists

-The Countywide “All Employees” mailing list is the consolidation of all departmental “All Employees” mailing lists.
-Use of this mailing list is restricted to department E-mail/LAN (Local Area Network) Administrators and other individuals designated by Department Heads.
+Use of countywide mailing list is restricted to department IT staff and other individuals designated by the department heads.
 Departments shall establish procedures for the review and approval of all messages transmitted using this list.

-If a user subscribes to a non-County mailing list, then such E-Mail group list must be work related.
-The Workforce Member also must be aware of how to unsubscribe from the list and is responsible for doing so in the event that his or her current E-mail address changes.
+The subscription to any non-County mailing list must be work related.
+The workforce member must also be aware of how to unsubscribe from the list and is responsible for doing so in the event that his or her current email address changes.

-E-mail users should treat all unsolicited E-mail with suspicion, particularly E-mail received from the Internet (i.e. non-County E-mail addresses) or those E-mails requesting user log-in information and passwords.
-Ifthe user is unsure of the authenticity and integrity of an E-mail it should be referred to department Information Technology staff through the lSD Help Desk, and, after review by lSD, deleted from the user’s account.
+Workforce Members shall treat all unsolicited email with suspicion, particularly email received from the Internet (i.e., non-County email addresses) or those emails requesting the workforce member’s log-in information and passwords.
+Questions regarding the authenticity and integrity of an email it should be referred to department’s Information Technology staff or to ISO through ISO Service Desk Ticketing System (ServiceNow) so that it can be reviewed and/or deleted from the workforce member’s account.

 H. Health Insurance Portability and Accountability Act (HIPAA) Compliance